-Band camp is a series of mandatory rehearsals throughout the month of August that teaches the basics of marching band, how to march, setting drill and coordinates, learning show music, and gaining a strong rapport with fellow members in the band.
-Full band rehearsals are from 1:00 p.m. – 9:00 p.m. and are held at South Hills High School campus.
+SHHS Band Camp is a series of mandatory rehearsals throughout the month of August that teaches the basics of marching band, how to march, setting drill and coordinates, learning show music, and gaining a strong rapport with fellow members in the band.
+Full band rehearsals are typically from 1:00 p.m. to 9:00 p.m. and are held at South Hills High School campus.

 Why is Band Camp Important?

 The week of Band Camp allows the students to concentrate on the marching band show without interruptions from normal routines at home.
 It ensures that students are at every rehearsal and have time to work with their section.
 It is a week of intense study of the music and learning the drill.
 It is a time of bonding, hard work, frustration and fun!
 Your student will come home exhausted but also enthusiastic about being part of the South Hills High School Marching Band & Color Guard.

 As a member of the marching band, attendance and participation at Band Camp is mandatory.
 Please plan all vacations/absences around band camp.
 Students are expected to attend every day.
 It is imperative that you come to Band Camp every day prepared to handle the full eight hours of work.

 How to Prepare for and Survive Band Camp

 Summer Camp Advice

 • Students should always plan to arrive at least 15 minutes before the start of camp to prepare themselves to be in place when camp begins.

 • End times are not when students will be available for pick up.
 End time is when they are expected to end practice.
 Time will then be required for a band director talk and to put equipment away.
 The earliest that students will be available for pick up is 15 minutes after the stated end time.